-Progress - In the 2017 financial year, the Company received confirmation from the Workplace Gender Equality Agency that it was compliant with the Workplace Gender Equality Act 2012 (Cth) (WGEA).
+Progress - In the 2018 financial year, the Company received confirmation from the Workplace Gender Equality Agency that it was compliant with the Workplace Gender Equality Act 2012 (Cth) (WGEA).
 The Company also conducted its annual review of gender pay equity within the organisation in the financial year.
-The review re-affirmed its last year's findings that the pay differential on a gender basis within the Company was less a symptom of pay inequity and more a reflection of (i) a high proportion of males in the workforce; (ii) the concentration of women in traditional female roles (eg clerical and admin, professional) and capital city locations; and (iii) the predominance of males in traditional male roles (eg labourers/technical) and remote higher paying locations.
-The Company has implemented strategies such as setting aside a special budget to address any pay differential issues identified.
-In the 2018 financial year, the Company will continue to implement these strategies to sustain its course to achieve gender pay equity.
+The review re-affirmed last year's findings that the pay differential on a gender basis within the Company was less a symptom of pay inequity and more a reflection of (i) a high proportion of males in the workforce; (ii) the concentration of women in traditional female roles (for example, clerical and administrative as well as professional roles) and capital city locations; and (iii) the predominance of males in traditional male roles (for example labourers/technical) and remote higher paying locations.
+The Company continued its commitment to strategies such as setting aside a special budget to address any pay differential issues identified.
+In the 2019 financial year, the Company will continue to implement these strategies to sustain its course to achieve gender pay equity.